ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/03-filter.md

 We will perform the same filters as we did with the ChIP Seq experiment with 2 additional features:

-    1. Remove organelles genomes (Mitochondrial, Chloroplasts).
-        The organelle genomes are more accessible due to the lack of chromatin packaging and are not interesting.
+* Remove organelles genomes (Mitochondrial, Chloroplasts).The organelle genomes are more accessible due to the lack of chromatin packaging and are not interesting.
-    1. Perform a read shift for ATACseq.
+* Perform a read shift for ATACseq.
 In order to achieve base-pair resolution for TF footprint and motif-related analyses.
 Reads should be shifted + 4 bp for the positive strand reads and − 5 bp for negative strand reads, to account for the 9-bp duplication created by DNA repair of the nick by Tn5 transposase.

 1. We can now run our filtering across all samples on the real data using a SLURM script, [filter-atacseq.slurm](../../software_scripts/scripts/filter-atacseq.slurm), that we should take a look at now.